5AbhishekSaxena/toaster-android/README.md

   ##### Using templates
    - Success
   ```
-  	Toaster.popError(
+  	Toaster.popSuccess(
                 this,
-                "This is an error message",
+                "This is a success message",
                 Toaster.LENGTH_SHORT
             ).show()
   ```